martin67/adventofcode/src/main/doc/aoc2015/Day10ElvesLookElvesSay.md

 Starting with the digits in your puzzle input, apply this process 40 times.
 What is **the length of the result**?

 Your puzzle input is **1113122113**.

+Your puzzle answer was 360154.

+The first half of this puzzle is complete!
+It provides one gold star: *

+##Part Two
+Neat, right?
+You might also enjoy hearing John Conway talking about this sequence (that's Conway of **Conway's Game of Life** fame).

+Now, starting again with the digits in your puzzle input, apply this process **50** times.
+What is **the length of the new result**?